aaltogamers/AG_LoL_OSM/src/content/english/info.md

 ### Prizes

-1st place TBD
+1st place 800€
-2nd place TBD
+2nd place 400€
-3-4th place TBD
+3-4th place 150€

 ### Rules

 [Read the rules here](/rules)

-\* All players of the team must be students of higher education or have gratuated after 01.01.2023
+\* All players in the team must be higher education students in a Finnish University or a University of Applied Sciences.
+Everyone does **not** need to be from the same school.
+Exchange and international students in Finland are also eligible to join, as well as people who have graduated after 01.01.2023.

+### Sign-up

+Sign-ups are open and can be found **[here]($signUpLink$)!**

 ### Afterparty